cpiker/mbr88/compatibility.md

 **Partition type:** `0xDB` (CP/M, Concurrent CP/M, Concurrent DOS)

 **VBR `55 AA` signature:** Not reliably present.
-Early CP/M-86 boot sectors predate the `55 AA` convention and may not carry the signature.  mbr88 checks for `55 AA` before jumping to the VBR; a CP/M-86 partition without the signature will be reported as "No boot record" rather than booting.
+Early CP/M-86 boot sectors predate the `55 AA` convention and may not carry the signature.
+MBR88 checks for `55 AA` before jumping to the VBR; a CP/M-86 partition without the signature will be reported as "No boot record" rather than booting.
 Whether a given CP/M-86 installation has the signature depends on the specific version and how it was installed.

 **MBR overwrite risk:** CP/M-86's `HDMAINT.CMD` disk setup tool may write its own boot code to the MBR.
-Reinstall mbr88 with `mbrpatch -u` afterward.
+Reinstall MBR88 with `mbrpatch -w` afterward.

 **Bootable-flag behavior:** CP/M-86's installer may set the status byte to a non-standard value.
-Verify with `mbrpatch -p` after installation.
+Verify with `mbrpatch -r` after installation.

 **Coexistence with DOS:** Structurally possible — CP/M-86 uses its own partition type and the partition table is shared.
-In practice, run CP/M-86 installation first, then reinstall mbr88, then add the DOS partitions.
+In practice, run CP/M-86 installation first, then reinstall MBR88, then add the DOS partitions.

 ---